SmarterApp/TestDeliverySystemLoadTest/README.md

 docker-machine scp tds-jmeter-client:/load_tests/tds-loadtest.jtl .
 ````

+#### Post-Distributed Load Test Cleanup
+To clean up a distributed load testing environment after running a test and collecting the resulting test data, simply run the
+"tds-distributed-loadtest.py" python script with the -c (--cleanup) flag.
+This will kill each tds-jmeter docker-machine remote
+instance, which will effectively terminate each EC2 instance and remove the associated keypairs from AWS.
+Allow a few minutes
+for AWS to terminate these instances.

 ### Useful commands for viewing test run errors
 * **cat jmeter.log | grep "ERROR"** 						_- all general errors_